dmcarth/Cue/README.md

 While the Cue spec continues to develop, the API will also continue to undergo changes.
 Until the Cue spec reaches 1.0, it should be considered unstable.

 ## Dependencies
+Cue is designed to be portable and lightweight.
 Every attempt has been made to remove the need for external dependencies.
-As a result, anything that can compile ANSI C can compile Cue.
+It's even written in ANSI C for that very purpose!

-## Installation
+## Usage
-Cue uses make as its build system.
-To compile, run `make all` .
+This repo contains a static library, `libcue`, and a command line utility, `cue`.
+To compile both, run `make all`.
+To compile one or the other run `make library` or `make program`.

-Cue has only been tested with clang and may not work immediately well with other compilers.
+Cue has only been tested with clang and may not work immediately with other compilers.
+If it doesn't work with yours, pull requests are greatly appreciated.

 ## Syntax
 Cue is designed to be intuitive and invisible whenever possible.
 It should look more or less exactly the same as when it's printed on a book or in a script.

 ### Headers
-It can be useful to organize your script into sections.
-Cue let's you mark different sections with a header.
-Headers begin with one of these four keywords:
+It can be useful to organize your script into sections and Cue let's you do this with headers.
+Headers begin with one of these four keywords: `Act`, `Scene`, `Page`, and `Frame`.

+`Frame` is the equivalent of `CUT TO:` in a screenplay.
+It marks the beginning of a new camera angle.
+This gives you, the writer, as much granularity as you need to organize your ideas in a script.

+In addition, headers can have an optional identifier.
+For example:

 ```
 Act I
 Scene 1
-Page
+Page The First
 Frame 💯
 ```

-`Frame` is the equivalent of `CUT TO:` in a screenplay.
-This gives you, the writer, as much granularity as you need to organize your ideas in a script.
-Note that Cue supports Unicode features like emoji and allows you to specifiy an identifier (`1`) when using a standard keyword.
-In practice, you should omit the identifiers and let Cue keep track of your headers for you.
+In practice, however, you should omit the identifiers and let Cue keep track of your headers for you.

-But maybe that's not enough for you.
-For headers that use a non-standard keyword, you can force a header by inserting a period at the beginning of the line.
+You can force a header by inserting a period at the beginning of the line.

 ```
 .Prologue